laravel/docs/csrf.md

 Sometimes you may wish to exclude a set of URIs from CSRF protection.
 For example, if you are using [Stripe](https://stripe.com) to process payments and are utilizing their webhook system, you will need to exclude your Stripe webhook handler route from CSRF protection since Stripe will not know what CSRF token to send to your routes.

 Typically, you should place these kinds of routes outside of the `web` middleware group that the `RouteServiceProvider` applies to all routes in the `routes/web.php` file.
-However, you may also exclude the routes by adding their URIs to the `$except` property of the `VerifyCsrfToken` middleware:
+However, you may also exclude the routes by adding their URIs to the `$except` property of the `VerifyCsrfToken` middleware, which also supports full URLs with wildcards:

     <?php